Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 - *2024.11*: &nbsp;🎉🎉 Excited to propose my first-author work [DynCIM](https://arxiv.org/abs/2503.06456), a novel dynamic multimodal curriculum learning framework in addressing cross-modal competition and imbalances, which is now available on ArXiv!
 - *2024.11*: &nbsp;🎉🎉 My co-authored paper is now under ***Major Revision*** by ***IEEE Transaction on Medical Imaging (IF: 8.9)***.
 - *2024.10*: &nbsp;🎉🎉 My co-authored paper is now under ***Major Revision*** by ***Medical Image Analysis (IF: 10.9)***.
+- *2024.08*: &nbsp;🎉🎉 Excited to propose my first-author work [ALC](https://arxiv.org/abs/2503.12218), a novel adaptive label correction framework for medical image segmentation with noisy labels, which is now available on ArXiv!
 - *2024.06*: &nbsp;🎉🎉 My project "Dynamic Self-adaptive Fusion Framework for Medical Disease Dignosis" has been selected as a Chinese National Undergraduate College Students Innovation and Entrepreneurship Program (National Key Project).